AlfieRider/neural-network-ensemble-from-scratch/theory/activation-functions.md

 This listed behaviour is a reason for ReLU being popular in gradient-based optimisations in comparison to other activation functions.
 More detail on this later, in `not sure yet...`.

+## "Dying ReLU" Problem:
+ReLU has an overarching weakness; a kind of heavenly restriction at a push.

+Let z represented the summed weighted bias, and define z such that:

+$$ z < 0 $$
+> i.e. the case in which z from a neuron's output is always negative.

+Consequently, the gradient passing through said activation can become zero.

+If the neuron's parameters are subsequently updated in such a way that keeps the output negative for all training examples, the neuron itself effectively becomes redundant, in that it contributes nothing to the network.

+This should not however be confused: every negative value will not permanently kill a neuron.
+Rather, any ReLU neuron can freely switch between active and inactive states as its input changes.
+The problem itself arises when a neuron becomes stuck in the inactive region during training itself.

+## Leaky ReLU
+Leaky ReLU is a modified version of ReLU.